prashant-kikani/prashant-kikani.github.io/_posts/2025-11-18-god-of-gaps.markdown

 2.  **God as the "Ground of Being":** In this more profound view, God is not one cause *among* other causes (like gravity or evolution).
 Instead, God is the fundamental reason *why there is a universe with consistent laws at all*.
 The question isn't just "Who created the Big Bang?" but "Why is there a universe that follows the laws of physics instead of nothing at all?"
 Science explains the "how"; God explains the "why."

 3.  **Non-Overlapping Magisteria (NOMA):** Proposed by Stephen Jay Gould, this idea suggests science and religion operate in different domains.
 Science deals with the empirical realm (facts and theories about the natural world). <a href="https://prashantkikani.com/blog/religion" target="_blank">Religion</a> deals with questions of ultimate meaning, morality, and value.
-Using God to explain a scientific mystery is like using a ruler to measure temperature - it’s the wrong tool for the job.
+Using God to explain a scientific mystery is like using a ruler to measure temperature - it's the wrong tool for the job.

 <br/>